 But change is coming.

-Within the next few years, Brookhaven Landfill
+Within the next few years, Brookhaven Landfill is planned to permanently close.

-With no other landfill alternatives on Long Island, our community will have to transition to moving almost all of our ash, waste and construction debris off Long Island.
+our community will have to transition to moving almost all of our ash, waste and construction debris off Long Island.

-Trucking is not a sustainable solution.
 It creates additional traffic on our highways, strains our infrastructure, contributes to pollution – and will dramatically increase disposal costs that we the taxpayers pay.

 As we reach a critical point, alternative options need to be considered.

-At this critical point,
+At this critical point, we’re proposing an alternative.

-Designed to handle only the disposal needs of Huntington and Smithtown.
+Townline Rail Terminal is designed to handle only the disposal needs of Huntington and Smithtown.

 The local Waste-To-Energy facility operates close to or at capacity incinerating the waste collected in Huntington and Smithtown.
 Townline Rail Terminal is proposed to match this capacity and will not be a solution to handle all of Long Island’s ash and debris.